 Park and ride would facilitate increased use of public transport and achievement of objectives relating to sustainable mobility and associated interactions (SEOs C1 C2 C3 P1 HH1).
 Arising both directly from the construction and operation and indirectly from facilitating non-transport related development, parking/park and ride would have the potential to give rise to a range of adverse impacts including contributing towards motorised transport and associated emissions and energy usage and interactions with human health (SEOs C1 C2 C3 HH1).
-Potential conflicts would be mitigated by the measures which have been integrated into the Draft Strategy and are identified in Section 9 of this report.
+Potential conflicts would be mitigated by the measures which have been integrated into the Strategy and are identified in Section 9 of this report.
 Also, by being "cognisant of the public transport, cycle and pedestrian networks in the locality, to ensure conflict between the modes is minimised, and that potential for delays is reduced", projects could facilitate improvements in sustainable mobility and associated interactions (SEOs C1 C2 C3 P1 HH1).

-Demand Management C1 C2 C3 P1 HH1 B1 B2 B3 C1 HH1 B1 B2 B3 M1 M3 W1 It is intended to: M1 M2 M3 W1 W2 W3 L1 CH1 W2 W3 L1 CH1 CH2 S1 • Encourage land use policies which support the provision of new development in locations and at CH2 S1 densities which enable the efficient provision of public transport services; • Seek the application of maximum parking standards for all new developments, with the level of parking provision applied being based on the level of public transport accessibility; Seek reductions in the availability of workplace parking in urban centres to discourage car commuting, where realistic alternative transport options are available; Seek the implementation of demand management measures on the M50 motorway to ensure that it activities aufficient area situated fulfilling durations. retains sufficient capacity to fulfil its strategic functions; Seek the implementation, at the appropriate time, to address congestion issues, of demand management measures on the radial national routes approaching the M50 motorway, to ensure that these routes retain sufficient capacity to fulfil their strategic functions; • Support the introduction or expansion of on-street parking controls, and charging structures, that seek to reduce commuter parking and which contribute to greater parking turnover for non- commuting purposes; • Assess the need for the introduction of parking charges at out-of-town retail centres, to reduce the congestion potential at these locations; Support and facilitate the implementation and expansion of: Workplace Travel Plans for all large employers; Tailored travel planning information provision for residential areas; Travel Plans for schools, colleges and all education campuses; and Car club schemes and car sharing. • Car club schemes and car sharing.
+Demand Management C1 C2 C3 P1 C1 HH1 B1 B2 HH1 B1 B2 B3 B3 M1 M3 W1 It is intended to: M1 M2 M3 W1 W2 W3 L1 CH1 W2 W3 L1 CH1 CH2 S1 Encourage land use policies which support the provision of development in locations and at densities CH2 S1 which enable the efficient provision of public transport services; Set maximum parking standards for all new developments, with the level of parking provision applied being based on the level of public transport accessibility; Reduce the availability of workplace parking in urban centres to discourage car commuting, where alternative transport options are available; Implement demand management measures on the M50 motorway to ensure that it retains sufficient capacity to fulfill its strategic functions; Implement, at the appropriate time, demand management measures to address congestion issues on the radial national routes approaching the M50 motorway, to ensure that these routes retain sufficient capacity to fulfill their strategic functions; Secure the introduction or expansion of on-street parking controls, and charging structures, that seek to reduce commuter parking and which contribute to greater parking turnover for non-commuting purposes; • Introduce parking charges at out-of-town retail centres, to reduce the congestion potential at these locations; and Support and facilitate the implementation and expansion of: Workplace Travel Plans for all large employers; Tailored travel planning information provision for residential and commercial/retail areas; o Travel Plans for schools, colleges and all education campuses; and o Car club schemes, car-pooling and car sharing.

-permana management would improve the status of SEUS relating to sustainable mobility and associated interactions (SEUS CI C2 C3 P1 HH1).
-The evaluation against SEUs provided for this provision reflects the evaluation for the selected alternative for the Draft Strategy which is provided under Section 7.4.
+Demand management would improve the status of SEOs relating to sustainable mobility and associated interactions (SEOs C1 C2 C3 P1 HH1).
+The evaluation against SEOs provided for this provision reflects the evaluation for the selected alternative for the Strategy which is provided under Section 7.4.
 Potentially adverse impacts would be dependent on the location and the nature of the development however mitigation would be achieved by compliance with the measures which have been integrated into the Strategy (see Section 9).